 On cloudy days, use the camera’s fill-flash mode if it has one.
 The flash will brighten up people’s faces and make them stand out.
 Also take a picture without the flash, because the soft light of overcast days sometimes gives quite pleasing results by itself.

-Usually you can lock the focus in three steps.
-First, center the subject and press and hold the shutter button halfway down.
-Second, reposition your camera (while still holding the shutter button) so the subject is away from the center.
+Usually, you can lock the focus in three steps.
+First, centre the subject and press and hold the shutter button halfway down.
+Second, reposition your camera (while still holding the shutter button) so the subject is away from the centre.
 And third, finish by pressing the shutter button all the way down to take the picture.

 (I still have this problem.
 So, what I do is that I take extra snaps…after all, there is NO “film” to be wasted)

 The number one flash mistake is taking pictures beyond the flash’s range.
 Why is this a mistake?
 Because pictures taken beyond the maximum flash range will be too dark.
 For many cameras, the maximum flash range is less than fifteen feet—about five steps away.